sadnessFM/marcilleParser/README.md

 - `requests` library (`pip install requests`)

 ## How to use
+1. use `pip install -r requirements.txt` in folder where `marcille.py` is located

-1. Replace the `access_token` variable with your VKontakte API access token.
+2. Replace the `access_token` variable with your VKontakte API access token.
 You can obtain it from https://vkhost.github.io/
-2. Enter how many of Marcille's cute faces you want
+3. Enter how many of Marcille's cute faces you want
-3. ?????
+4. ?????
-4. PROFIT!!!
+5. PROFIT!!!